 Find out more – 10 Best Retail POS Systems

 As well as acquiring rival companies, Lightspeed has been finding ways to expand its own offering with a new integrated payment processing service and a Supplier Network.

-“It was super important [to have Lightspeed Payments built it] and we learnt that through COVID,” says Dasilva.
+“It was super important [to have Lightspeed Payments built it] and we learned that through COVID,” says Dasilva.
 “A lot of the innovations that we rolled-out that allowed businesses to transact with their customers, given the restrictions, were all built around the fact that we have Payments integrated into the solution.
 We can innovate and build software and payments together.”